canjs/can-stache-bindings/docs/can-event.md

 ## Use

-By adding `can-EVENT='methodKey'` to an element, the function pointed to by `methodKey` is bound to the element's `EVENT` event.
+By adding `can-EVENT='methodKey'` to an element, the function pointed to by `methodKey` is bound to the element’s `EVENT` event.
 The function can be passed any number of arguments from the surrounding scope, or `name=value` attributes for named arguments.
 Direct arguments will be provided to the handler in the order they were given, except `name=value` arguments, which